gwensw/flashcards-js/README.md

 Returns an array with an object representing each deck in localStorage, containing 'name' and 'displayName' values for each deck.

 ### flashcards.exposeDeck()
 Returns an object representing the current deck.
-Useful for finding the index of cards in the 'cards' object, as _flashcards.exposeDeck().cards_
+Useful if you're trying to find the index of a specific card in the 'cards' object, as _flashcards.exposeDeck().cards_